Piercers - Jesse Villemaire and Daniel Thomas

 No. You know what's great?
 Thrive Studios has the opportunity to bring you some of the best Piercers from around the world!
 We've had guest artists from the east coast, west coast, Quebec and now Australia!

-Currently Thrive has invited Daniel Thomas from Australia to pierce throughout the summer months of 2017.
-Daniel shows the same passion for piercing as myself and his goal is to return to Australia before the end of the year to open his own high quality studio!
-Until then please show Daniel some love at Thrive Studios while he's piercing here until October.
+Currently Thrive has invited Daniel Thomas from Australia to pierce until the summer of 2018.
+Daniel shows the same passion for piercing as myself and his goal is to return to Australia at the end of 2018 to open his own high quality studio!
+Until then please show Daniel some love at Thrive Studios while he's piercing here.
 Our clients are already falling in love with his skillful piercings and of couse his charming accent, lol.
 Check out his piercing portfolio HERE!

 Occasionally I'll invite a great piercer/friend of mine to cover for me when I'm away.
 His name is Lee Horton and he's an established piercer in London at Legacy Tattoo.
 Lee has been a familiar face around Thrive Studios since 2013 offering the same high quality standards and customer service as I do.
 Lee is also a laser tattoo removal technician and can help you understand the whole tattoo removal process.
 Please view his complete biography to learn more HERE.